The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 20. Eastern Racer

-The eastern racer is still on our list of types of snakes in Utah, which gets its name from its high speed.
+The eastern racer, named for its high speed, is still on our list of snake types in Utah.

 Speaking of names, this species’ scientific name, Coluber constrictor, is deceptive because it does not, at least not entirely, constrict its victim.
 Instead, they pin the victim down by coiling their bodies once or twice.

 It is well known that the eastern racer is a reasonably hostile species.
-They will attack without hesitation if they sense danger.
+If they sense danger, they will attack without hesitation.

-Even reports of the eastern racer attacking people’s pets have happened occasionally.
+There have even been occasional reports of the eastern racer attacking people’s pets.
 To eject a human from its domain, it might even chase them.

 Coluber constrictor Mormon, also referred to as the western yellow-bellied racer or Mormon racer, is the subspecies of the eastern racer that lives in Utah.